 "Director" − The Director of the Department, or his or her duly designated officer or agent.

 "Disinfection" − A process, generally less lethal than sterilization, that eliminates virtually all recognized pathogenic microorganisms, but not necessarily all microbial forms (e.g., bacterial spores).

-"Droplet Precautions" – Infection control measures designed to reduce the risk of transmission of infectious agents via large particle droplets that do not remain suspended in the air and are usually generated by coughing, sneezing, or talking (see Section 690.20(a)(7)).
+"Droplet Precautions" – Infection prevention and control measures designed to reduce the risk of transmission of infectious agents via large particle droplets that do not remain suspended in the air and are usually generated by coughing, sneezing, or talking (see Section 690.20(a)(7)).

 "Emergency" – An occurrence or imminent threat of an illness or health condition that:

 is believed to be caused by any of the following:

 the appearance of a novel or previously controlled or eradicated infectious agent or biological toxin;

 a chemical attack or accidental release; or

 poses a high probability of any of the following harms: